handfistface/ListPoint/replit.md

 - **List Sections Storage**: Sections are stored as a field (`section`) on each item rather than as separate entities.
 Items with a `section` field are grouped and displayed together with visual distinction (striped pattern).
 Loose items (section=null) appear at the bottom with a horizontal separator.
 - Image cropping uses a canvas-based interface, maintaining a 160px height / 300px width aspect ratio, with touch and mouse event support.
 - Autocomplete cache tracks user's item history for suggestions.
 When items are edited, the old autocomplete entry is replaced with the new text (not duplicated).
 - Context menus appear on right-click (desktop) or long-press 500ms (mobile) with haptic feedback.
-Item context menu offers "Copy Text", "Edit Item", and "Create Section" options.
+Item context menu offers "Copy Text", "Edit Item", "Create Section", and "Move to Section" options.
+The "Move to Section" feature allows moving items between sections or to loose items via a modal that shows all available sections.
 Section headers have their own context menu offering "Rename Section" and "Delete Section" options.
 - Context menu automatically positions itself to stay within viewport boundaries and matches the site's theme.
 - Copy functionality uses Clipboard API with fallback for older browsers.
 - Edit modal is a custom themed component matching the site's dark/light theme with keyboard shortcuts (Enter to save, Escape to cancel).